Veldrovive/MMM-Page-Selector/README.md

 ## Usage
 #### There are two options for creating pages.
 If in doubt, use the first one:
+If there are too many pages and using the `page` prop becomes confusing.
+Switch to the second method.
+It is slightly more complicated to set up, but is more clear when many modules are at play.
 ```js
 modules[
     ...